digitalistbesser/scaladiff/README.md

 scala> source patchWith hunks
 res0: de.digitalistbesser.diff.PatchResult[scala.collection.immutable.Vector[String],String] = PatchResult(Vector(ABC, 123),...)
 ```
-The method returns a `PatchResult` that contains the resulting sequence (which should equal the target) and some additional data (omitted in the example output and not further discussed here).
+The method returns a `PatchResult` that contains the resulting sequence (which should equal the target) and some additional data (omitted in the example output) that is explained below.

 The target sequence can also be unpatched by invoking the `unpatchWith` method on the target with the corresponding hunks (although there is no `unpatch` method in Scala sequences the method is named `unpatchWith` in conformance with `patchWith`).
 ```scala